Thomas Nicholas Burke: Life

 Elected Prior of Tallaght in 1863, he went to Rome the following year as Rector of the Dominican Convent of San Clemente, and attracted great attention by his preaching.
 He returned to Ireland in 1867, and delivered his oration on Daniel O'Connell at Glasnevin before fifty thousand people.
+In Dublin he was assigned to St Saviour's Priory.

-Bishop Leahy took him as his theologian to the First Vatican Council in 1870, and the following year he was sent as Visitor to the Dominican convents in America.
+John Pius Leahy, Bishop of Dromore, took him as his theologian to the First Vatican Council in 1870, and the following year he was sent as Visitor to the Dominican convents in America.
 He was besieged with invitations to preach and lecture.
 The seats were filled hours before he appeared, and his audiences overflowed the churches and halls in which he lectured.
 In New York, he delivered the discourses in refutation of the English historian James Froude.

 In eighteen months he gave four hundred lectures, exclusive of sermons, the proceeds amounting to nearly $400,000.
 His mission was a triumph, but the triumph was dearly won, and when he arrived in Ireland on 7 March 1873, he was spent and broken.

 During the next decade he preached in Ireland, England, and Scotland.

 He began the erection of the church in Tallaght in 1883, and the following May preached a series of sermons in the new Dominican church, London.

 In June he returned to Tallaght in a dying condition, and preached his last sermon in the Jesuit church, Dublin, in aid of the starving children of Donegal.

-A few days afterwards he died.
+A few days afterward he died.

 He is buried in the church of Tallaght, now a memorial to him.
+There is a statue of Thomas Burke by John Francis Kavanagh at Claddagh Quay in Galway.